collective-soundworks/soundworks/README.md

 ###### Methods

-- `constructor(audioFiles:Array)`
+- `constructor(audioFiles:Array, options = {})`
   The constructor method instantiates the `ClientLoader` module on the client side.
-It takes the `audiofiles` array as an argument.
+It takes up to two arguments:
+  - `audioFiles:Array`
      The `audiofiles` array contains the links (`String`) to the audio files to be loaded.
+  - `options:Object = {}`
+    The optional `options` argument customizes the configuration of the module.
+Its properties can be:
+    - `color:String = 'black'`
+      Sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.

 #### ClientOrientation